aadhyanav/aadhyanav/README.md

   - Business Analyst at SoCalGas, creating reporting pipelines through Python and Excel.

 - **Research** 🔬
-  - Research Associate at the Econ Lab at UCSD.
+  - Research Associate at the Econ Lab at UCSD, cleaning & transforming datasets.
 (1 year)

 - **Education** 📚
   - Bachelors Degree from UC San Diego with a major in Economics (B.A) and minor in Data Science (B.S)